 Refresh.
 Refresh.
 Refresh.

-My guy and I have gone crazy with checking our phones for Redfin updates.
-We receive an alert whenever a new home with our criteria has appeared on the real estate market.
+My guy and I have gone crazy with checking our phones for real estate updates.
+We receive an alert whenever a new home with our criteria has appeared on the market.
 No matter what we’re doing, mid-bite at dinner, wherever, it’s become perfectly acceptable to shove one’s phone in the other’s face with an “mmmph!” and a potential new house to look at.